FIVE MOST SURPRISING FINDS

 U.S. Census Bureau, Household Pulse Survey, 2020–2021

-The Household Pulse data, along with supplementary research from the National Center for Education Statistics and independent surveys conducted by homeschool advocacy organizations, reveals a consistent pattern of motivations among Black homeschooling families (NCES, 2023; Mazama & Lundy, Journal of Black Studies, 2012):
+The Household Pulse data, combined with research from the National Center for Education Statistics and independent surveys by homeschool advocacy organizations, reveals a consistent pattern.
+Black homeschooling families share three core motivations (NCES, 2023; Mazama & Lundy, Journal of Black Studies, 2012).

 Black parents are not removing their children from school to shelter them from Black history.
-They are removing them because the version of Black history taught in most public schools is a narrative of suffering, oppression, and dependence that leaves their children with the impression that Blackness is a condition to be endured rather than an identity to be celebrated through accomplishment.
+They are removing them because the version of Black history taught in most public schools is a narrative of suffering, oppression, and dependence.
+It leaves their children with the impression that Blackness is a condition to be endured rather than an identity to be celebrated through accomplishment.

 These parents want their children to learn about slavery — and about the fact that free Black men owned businesses in Philadelphia before the Revolution.
-They want their children to learn about Jim Crow — and about the fact that during Jim Crow, Black Wall Street in Tulsa was the wealthiest Black community in America.
-They want the full story, the story of agency and achievement and resilience, and the public school system is not telling it.
+They want their children to learn about Jim Crow — and about Black Wall Street in Tulsa, the wealthiest Black community in America during that era.
+They want the full story of agency, achievement, and resilience.
+The public school system is not telling it.

 The Numbers That Terrify the Bureaucracy

 Even after schools fully reopened, Black homeschooling rates did not return to pre-pandemic levels.
-The most recent data indicates that Black homeschooling rates remain three to five times higher than the 3.3% baseline of 2019.
+The most recent data shows that Black homeschooling rates remain three to five times higher than the 3.3% baseline of 2019.
 The families who left did not come back.
-They found something better, and the system they left has no strategy for winning them back because it has not changed the product that drove them away.
+They found something better.
+The system they left has no strategy for winning them back because it has not changed the product that drove them away.

 Homeschool vs. Public School Test Performance